 Sprats are small fish (6 to 8cm long) which have been prepared for your dog to eat.
 They can be fished in many different places in the world, however the Baltic Sea is a common source for European produced sprats.

 They are available in a variety of forms to suit your needs, such as frozen, air-dried and minced.

-Another option are frozen sprats.
 These are an excellent option to add to your dog’s raw food diet, or as a completely unprocessed treat (as long as your dog eats it quickly, otherwise you have a defrosted whole fish on your living room floor!).

-Minced sprats can also be used as a complement to meals, and you can sprinkle them over your dog’s raw or commercial food to ensure he gets the added health benefits from having them in his diet.
+These can also be used as a complement to meals, and you can sprinkle them over your dog’s raw or commercial food to ensure he gets the added health benefits from having them in his diet.

-The short answer is yes!
 Sprats have a wealth of health benefits for your dog which include:

 - Boosting and maintaining heart function.

 - Improving the glossiness of the coat.

 - Decreasing itchiness and dryness of the skin.

 - Improve joint health and provide arthritic pain relief.